Arkansas–Monticello Boll Weevils and Cotton Blossoms

 The Arkansas–Monticello Boll Weevils and Cotton Blossoms are composed of 10 teams representing the University of Arkansas at Monticello in intercollegiate athletics, including men and women's basketball, cross country, and golf.
 Men's sports include baseball and football.
 Women's sports include volleyball and softball.
 The Boll Weevils and Cotton Blossoms compete in the NCAA Division II and are members of the Great American Conference.

 Teams

 Baseball

 Arkansas–Monticello has had 5 Major League Baseball Draft selections since the draft began in 1965.

+Former UAM player Wes Johnson is the head baseball coach for the Georgia Bulldogs.